-Universal Corporation is the leading global leaf tobacco supplier.
-Our employee population was initially evaluated for the fiscal 2018 CEO pay ratio as of January 31, 2018, when we had 21,150 employees, with 94% of our employee population located outside of the U.S. We included all full-time, part-time and seasonal employees who were employed by consolidated subsidiaries.
-These employees were located in 26 countries, many of which are in less developed countries and rural areas with lower wage geographies where the average annual salary is significantly less than the average annual salary in the U.S. Our employee population of unskilled, seasonal workers was 13,522, or approximately 64% of the Company's total employee population.
+Universal Corporation is a global business-to-business agri-products supplier to consumer product manufacturers, operating in over 30 countries on five continents, that sources and processes leaf tobacco and plant based ingredients.
+Our employee population was evaluated for the fiscal year 2021 CEO pay ratio as of March 31, 2021, when we had 22,807 employees, with 95% of our employee population located outside of the United States.
+We included all full-time, part-time and seasonal employees who were employed by consolidated subsidiaries.
+These employees were located in 25 countries, many of which are in less developed countries and rural areas with lower wage geographies where the average annual salary is significantly less than the average annual salary in the U.S. Our employee population of unskilled, seasonal workers was 12,413, or approximately 54% of the Company's total employee population.